melvinmt/early-reader-app/IMPLEMENTATION_PLAN.md

 ## Onboarding Flow

-### Screen 1: Parent Email (Supabase Auth)
+### Add Children Screen

-Parent authentication via Supabase Auth (email OTP).
-After authentication, parent email and user ID are stored locally in SQLite for account identification and RevenueCat association.

 **Requirements:**
-- Simple email input field with validation
-- On submit, initiate Supabase Auth email OTP flow
-- Show "Check your email" screen with OTP input
+- Allow adding one or more children with name and age
+- Age selector with options: 3, 4, 5, 6, 7, 8 years old
+- Ability to add additional children (button to add more)
+- Ability to remove children if more than one is added
-- On successful authentication, create parent record in local SQLite database with Supabase user ID
+- Save all children to local SQLite database
-- Store parent ID in session storage for subsequent screens
+- Each child initialized with current_level = 1 and total_cards_completed = 0
+- Continue button disabled until at least one child has a valid name
-- Navigate to Add Children screen after successful authentication
+- Navigate to main app after successful save
-- Display terms and privacy policy link

 ### SQLite Database Schema